brizandrew/file-archive/README.md

 1. Install files on host server.
 2. Update variables in database.php with your server information.
 3. Update "password" variable inside admin.php to setup an admin password.
-4. (Optional) If using PHP 5.6+, delete "retrieve.php" and rename "retrieve_php5-6.php" to "retrieve.php".

 #### How It Works
 ##### Looking Up Files